No-Bake Chocolate Peanut Butter Oatmeal Cookies

-- Add the butter, sugar, milk, espresso powder, cocoa powder, and pinch of salt to a 4 quart pot and stir.
-Bring to a rolling boil over medium heat, stirring occasionally, about 3-4 minutes.
+Add the butter, sugar, milk, cocoa powder and pinch of salt to a medium sauce pan and stir.
+Bring to a rolling boil over medium heat, stirring occasionally.
 Once the mixture has reached a rolling boil, boil for 1 minute.
-Remove from heat.
-Stir in the peanut butter and vanilla until smooth.
-Add the oats, stirring until the oats are completely coated with the chocolate mixture.
+Remove from heat and stir in the peanut butter and vanilla until smooth.
+Add the oats, stirring until they oats completely coated with the chocolate mixture.

 Using a 1 1/2" cookie scoop, drop the cookies by heaping tablespoonfuls (about 1 1/2" tablespoons per cookie) onto a baking sheet lined with parchment or waxed paper.
 Flatten the cookies with the palm of your hand or the bottom of a glass and top with the mini chocolate chips if desired.